danarcher/XCom2ModTool/README.md

 the SDK compiler, and longer builds.
 It doesn't remove other mods from your game mod folders, of course.

+## Building Mods against the Community Highlander

+Supply the `--highlander` option to have the tool automatically handle building your mod against the community highlander.

+This currently requires that you have `X2CommunityHighlander` (or `X2WOTCCommunityHighlander`, as appropriate) in your game's Mods (not Steam mods, and not SDK mods) folder.

+There is no need to copy highlander source into SrcOrig; the tool will ensure highlander source is copied to (and removed from) `%SDK\Development\Src` when necessary.

+Smart builds are still possible with or without the `--highlander` option.
+The tool checks XComGame.u to determine whether it was built against the highlander, compares this to the presence (or absence) of the `--highlander` option, and switches to a full build when strictly necessary.

 ## Renaming Mods

 The `rename` command can rename mods.
 Renaming a mod involves changing: